Chromecast with Google TV: 2021 Review, Price, Pros, Cons

 For streaming with maximum resolution in high-end formats, we recommend the remote control or the native Android TV remote app.

-It brings pictures and sound to your home in top quality, provides a variety of popular streaming sources and enables fan favourites such as the ability to broadcast from your mobile phone.
+It brings pictures and sound to your home in top quality, provides a variety of popular streaming sources, and enables fan favorites such as the ability to broadcast from your mobile phone.